Tom Kha is a traditional Thai chicken and coconut soup. It's healthy and delicious!

-Because of its nutritional density and spice combination, Tom Kha soup keeps our immune system very strong.
-So it’s perfect during the cold and flu season, for recovery from an illness or just boosting immunity and preventing infections.
+Because of its nutritional density and unique spice combination, Tom Kha soup keeps our immune system very strong.
+Ginger, garlic, shiitake mushrooms, and lemongrass support your immune system.
+So the soup is perfect during the cold and flu season, for recovery from an illness, or just boosting immunity and preventing infections.

 Health Benefits of Lemongrass

 Lemongrass is a seductive aromatic herb.
 In addition to its lemony and peppery scent and taste that works beautifully in many savory dishes (and this soup in particular), lemongrass is a genuinely medicinal herb.
 For instance, people traditionally used it to reduce fever and relieve headaches and other tension pains like muscle spasms or backaches.
 It can also improve a wide variety of digestive problems.
 It boosts immune system functioning and helps treat infections due to its strong antiseptic qualities.

 Did you know that cilantro and coriander are one plant?
 We typically refer to the green tops as cilantro, and we call the seeds – coriander.
 Usually, people either love or detest the herb, and apparently, your genes make that decision for us.
 If you don’t like cilantro, you can omit it.
 If you enjoy cilantro, don’t be shy – use lots of cilantro because it will help you digest rich meals like Tom Kha soup.
 We call this herb a carminative for its ability to promote digestion and reduce bloating and gas.

 - 2-3 Tbsp fish sauce (depending on how salty your broth is)

 - 2 Tbsp Tamari sauce (gluten-free soy sauce)